jwilson529/oneclickcontent-images/README.txt

 Absolutely!
 After generation, you can review and edit the metadata in the Media Library before saving.

+= What does "Auto Add Details on Upload" do? =

+If enabled, the plugin will automatically generate metadata for any images you upload to the Media Library, saving you time.

 == Screenshots ==

-1. **Settings Page:** Configure your OpenAI API key and select an AI model.
+1. **Settings Page:** Configure your OpenAI API key, select an AI model, and enable auto metadata generation on upload.
 2. **Media Library Integration:** Generate metadata directly from the Media Library.
 3. **Generated Metadata:** View and edit the generated metadata for your images.

 == Changelog ==

+= 1.1.0 =
+* Added "Auto Add Details on Upload" feature to automatically generate metadata for uploaded images.

 = 1.0.0 =
 * Initial release of OneClickContent - Images.

 == Upgrade Notice ==

+= 1.1.0 =
+* Added "Auto Add Details on Upload" feature.

 = 1.0.0 =
 * Initial release.